shenanigans/node-doczar/README.md

 ```

 Since path delimiters imply the type of their `Component`, you can usually just jump right to the
 value type.
-The default type is `property` so the leading delimiter may even be emitted for static
+The default type is `property` so the leading delimiter may even be ommitted for static
 properties.
 You cannot open a new comment with this syntax, nor can you use it to create a `module`.
 ```c
 /**     @class FooBox